mrbrant89/wokedissident/_posts/2025/03/2025-03-24-wwiii-us-israel-gaza.md

 This isn’t a slippery slope.
 It’s a vertical drop.

-## Conclusion: No One Gets to Plead Ignorance
+## It's Too Late to Plead Ignorance

 You don’t get to say, “I didn’t know.”
 Not anymore.